tivrama/EmordnilaPalindrome/_PRESS-RELEASE.md

   > For those with a backwards way of seeing things

 ## Summary ##
   > This is a list of publicly submitted palindromes.
 Users can submit entries.
-If it is a palindrome, it will be displayed on the main page.
+If it is a palindrome of over 20 letters, it will be displayed on the main page.

 ## Problem ##
   > How do I know if it is a palindrome?
-Sometimes spaces of capitals can make not instantly obvious.
+Sometimes spaces or capitals can make it not instantly obvious.

 ## Solution ##
   > No muss, no fuss, no login.
 Just test it out.
-If it is a palindrome, it will be submitted on the site.
+If it is a palindrome - you will know.
+If it is over 20 letters, it will be displayed on the site.

 ## Quote from You ##
   > Is it a palindrome?
 Just tim bus it on Emordnilapp.